upcoming game information!

-The Auburn Tigers faced the Alabama Crimson Tide on the diamond in Montgomery, reigniting college athletics greatest inner-state rivalry with one of the SEC’s biggest sporting events of the year.
+The 9th Annual MAX Capital City Classic was held in Montgomery at Riverwalk Stadium on March 28, 2017.
+The Auburn Tigers faced the Alabama Crimson Tide on the diamond, reigniting college athletics greatest inner-state rivalry with one of the SEC’s biggest sporting events of the year.

 Auburn continued its dominance in the MAX Capital City Classic series with an edge-of-seat win over Alabama, clinching the 4-3 victory with a series of athletic defensive plays in the final innings.

 This year’s event shattered previous attendance records.
 More than 7,605 fans packed the home of the Biscuits – leaving standing room only.
 The Montgomery Biscuit confirmed that the 7,605 fans were the largest crowd in Riverwalk Stadium’s baseball history!